Complete the table. a. 1245 kg 1.245 * 106 g 1.245 * 109 mg b. 51... | Pearson+ Channels

 Play a video:

-Hi everyone today, we have a question asking us using scientific notation, right?
-The following measurements without prefixed multipliers.
-4.6 GHz.
-So one gigahertz equals 10 to the ninth hurts.
-So we have 4.6 GHz.
-And we're going to multiply that by 10 to the 9th hurts over one gigahertz And our Gigahertz are going to cancel out.
-And that's going to equal 4.6 Times 10 to the 9th hurts.
+Hi everyone today, we have a question asking us to express the following using base units and scientific notation, and our Value is 452 Mem.
+So our base unit there is going to be meters, so one mega meter Equals 10 to the 6th m.
+So we have 452 mega meters And we're going to multiply that by 10-6 m and one mega meter.
+So our mega meter is going to cancel out here, And that is going to give us 4.
+Times, 10 to the 8th m.
 And that is our final answer.
 Thank you for watching.
 Bye.